richartkeil/llm-batch-edit/Readme.md

 Useful if you have a list of files that all require a similar change, but differ in ways that would usually require manual processing.

+Be aware that the tool changes files in place, so ideally you have version control setup.
+This makes it also easy to proof-read the changes before committing them.

 ## Usage

 Install the package with `pip install .` or `pip install -e .` for development.